-Following the hands-on with the Tomb Raider demo, PC World had the opportunity to speak with Crystal Dynamics senior art director, Brian Horton, about the development of the game and how it fits into the franchise’s long history.
+We spoke with Crystal Dynamics senior art director, Brian Horton, about how the new Tomb Raider fits into the franchise’s long history.

 Crystal Dynamics senior art director, Brian Horton (BH): The goal of this game is to create an action adventure Tomb Raider game, one that is reshuffled and refactored for the modern gamer.
 What’s different is that it is an action survival experience now, so while it fits in the action adventure genre we have coined this new phrase.
 It is more action centric and story driven with a complex narrative about Lara Croft when she was 21 years old and on her first adventure.
 It’s about her transformation from someone who is inexperienced and into a hero.
 That’s a big change for the Tomb Raider franchise where Lara Croft has always been fully formed.
 So with this game we get to show Lara’s first adventure.

 BH: We have put more attention on the combat system.
 We have a “fluid cover system” where a player can easily move in and out of cover without hitting a button, with a third person camera perspective for the combat.
 Our combat has a combination of high action moments and pseudo stealth elements.
 There’s also a mechanic at the camp sites where Lara can upgrade her tools, weapons and abilities by collecting salvage or gaining XP.
 The game also features physics driven puzzles and an analogue navigation system.
 There are a ton of new features but packed in a way that makes it feel like a new game.